balinenidileep/frappe-v15/HTML-Jinja-Web-Page-Structure.md

 ## Web Page Structure

 HTML Web Pages can be created by creating files inside your app's `www` directory.
 HTML files are processed by [Jinja (template engine)](https://jinja.palletsprojects.com/).
 Python files are treated as backend scripts responsible for providing data to the HTML/Jinja files by updating context variables.
-Context variables can be to generate dynamic content for the web pages.
+Context variables can be used to generate dynamic content for the web pages.

 For example to create an "About Us" page you can create the files `www/about.html` and `www/about.py` which can then be accessed by https://paralogic.io/about.